Maxime-Moilliet/PFILM_Moilliet_Maxime/README.md

 # P3 Openclassrooms - festival de films

-Créer un site Web pour le festival de films en HTML, CSS, JS.
+Create a website for the film festival in HTML, CSS, JS.

 ## Dependencies